The Best 25 Coffee Grinders of 2022

 My Observations

-If you’ve ever watched Doctor Who, you’ll probably agree that you’d half expect the grinding noise to be a constant repetition of “Exterminate…” but no, it doesn’t do that, and literally the grinding is incredibly quiet.
+If you’ve ever watched Doctor Who, you’ll probably agree that you’d half expect the grinding noise to be a constant repetition of “Exterminate…” but no, it doesn’t do that, and actually the grinding is incredibly quiet.

-While I doubt that this will make a huge difference to cup quality, I do find it surprising that spending this kind of money on a home grinder, doesn’t buy you perfection – and I’d have thought that the cost of fixing this (a little plastic plate would do it) would be negligible.
+While I doubt that this will make a huge difference to cup quality, I do find it surprising that spending this kind of money on a home coffee grinder, doesn’t buy you perfection – and I’d have thought that the cost of fixing this (a little plastic plate would do it) would be negligible.
 Again, I may be talking rubbish, as they may have already fixed this slight issue.

 So what they’ve done is devised a way to simply disengage the worm dial and make macro adjustments of the grinding wheel as you would with the Niche Zero, and then re-engage the worm dial, very smart!